mportesdev/mportesdev.github.io/_posts/2023-04-26-not-all-itertools-are-lazy.md

 ---
 layout: post
-title: "Not all itertools are lazy"
+title: "Not All itertools Are Lazy"
 tags: [python, iterators]
 comments: false
 ---